Yitzhak Maron

 Yitzhak Maron (יצחק מרון) is a plasma physicist and a professor at the Weizmann Institute of Science.
-He was known for pioneering spectroscopic techniques to measure and characterize plasmas under extreme conditions (e.g. high-current, high-voltage, high-fields, short-duration) which won him the 2007 IEEE Plasma Science and Applications (PSAC) Award and the 2009 John Dawson Award for Excellence in Plasma Physics Research.
+He is known for pioneering spectroscopic techniques to measure and characterize plasmas under extreme conditions (e.g. high-current, high-voltage, high-fields, short-duration) which won him the 2007 IEEE Plasma Science and Applications (PSAC) Award and the 2009 John Dawson Award for Excellence in Plasma Physics Research.

 Early life and education

 Maron obtained a Ph.D. in Physics from the Weizmann Institute of Science in 1977.
 Upon graduation, he remained at the institution and worked as a postdoctoral fellow until 1980.
 He then moved to the Laboratory of Plasma Studies at Cornell University and became a Research Associate until 1984.
 Maron eventually returned to the Weizmann Institute of Science (WIS) as a professor in the Faculty of Physics and became head of the WIS Plasma Laboratory.

 Honours and awards

 Maron was inducted as a fellow of the American Physical Society in 1996 and the Institute of Electrical and Electronics Engineers (IEEE) in 2003.